When to register

 If your baby was born in Blackpool but you live in the Wyre or Fylde districts and you are unable to attend the Blackpool offices, you can register by declaration with Lancashire Registration Service who will send the details to us.
 Any certificates you request and pay for with a cheque or postal order will be forwarded to you within a few days.
 If you wish to do this, please telephone 0300 123 6705 to book an appointment.

 A married couple can also choose any surname for their child.
-It does not have to be the name of either of the parents.
+It does not have to be the name of either of the parents, although choosing a different surname could cause potential problems in the future with certain organisations.

 Once a surname has been recorded it can only be changed if: